Commit to Cure Gala

 Christopher Ritchlin, M.D., MPH

 He joined the faculty of the University of Rochester School of Medicine and Dentistry in 1991, where in 2009 he earned a Master’s in Public Health at the University.
-Dr. Ritchlin is also the Director of the Clinical Immunology Research Unit where he is the principal investigator on several clinical trials testing the efficacy of anti-TNF agents and other biologic molecules in the treatment of psoriatic and rheumatoid arthritis and ankylosing spondylitis.
+Dr. Ritchlin is also a member of the Center for Musculoskeletal Research where his research team conducts basic and translational studies in bone biology, rheumatoid and psoriatic arthritis.
+He is the principal investigator on several clinical trials testing the efficacy of anti-TNF agents and other biologic molecules in the treatment of psoriatic and rheumatoid arthritis and ankylosing spondylitis.

 For the National Psoriasis Foundation, Dr. Ritchlin serves as the co-chair of the COVID-19 Task Force and a member of the Scientific Advisory Committee.
 He is a reviewer of applications for NPF research and fellowship grants and has himself received NPF’s Psoriasis Prevention Initiative grant for one year.
 Dr. Ritchlin also served as a co-leader for NPF’s collaborative effort with the National Institutes of Health, the Accelerated Medicines Partnerships, commonly referred to as AMP.
 From 2005 to 2014, he served on the NPF Medical Board.